Monday, January 26, 2009

 Rousseau

 Jean Jacques Rousseau was a strange, emotionally unbalanced character, straying into paranoia in later years (read Hume’s account of offering shelter to Rousseau, and soon being accused of trying to destroy his reputation and even of poisoning of him – all the while he was taking advantage of his hospitality).
 He was born in Geneva, and his mother died shortly after his birth.
-His father was a watchmaker and supposedly being as emotionaly unstable as Jean Jacques would later prove to be, became involved in a brawl and fled Geneva.
+His father was a watchmaker and supposedly being as emotionally unstable as Jean Jacques would later prove to be, became involved in a brawl and fled Geneva.
 Rousseau was left to be raised by an uncle, and later was apprenticed out to an engraver.
 He received an uneven education, and basically endured an unenviable childhood.

-It is of course a simple matter to discover the views of Man which Rousseau held - just read him, you'll soon see what he saw the purposes of society to be, and what the very different meanings which he held for such words as “Rights”, “Liberty” and “Justice” to have, from what we casually take them to be – easy to discover, that is, as long as you focus on the principles which he emphasises.
+It is of course a simple matter to discover the views of Man which Rousseau held - just read him, you'll soon see what he saw the purposes of society to be, and what the very different meanings which he held for such words as “Rights”, “Liberty” and “Justice” to have, from what we casually take them to be – easy to discover, that is, as long as you focus on the principles which he emphasizes.
 You do need to, however, keep in mind that he will make a liberal usage of half-truths and equivocations, together with some very stylish language, in order to put across ideas which are opposed to the meaning they are initially perceived to convey.

 For instance, his most famous statement that “Man is born free, and everywhere he is in chains.”, does not mean what we commonly take it to mean, as I hope you’ll see by the end of this section, and which is why I say that such statements cannot be understood without understanding what his views of Man, Freedom, Liberty, Rights and Civilization really were and are.

-From “A Dissertation on the origin and foundation of the inequality of mankind”
+From “A Dissertation on the origin and foundation of the inequality of mankind

 “…O man, of whatever country you are, and whatever your opinions may be, behold your history, such as I have thought to read it, not in books written by your fellow-creatures, who are liars, but in nature, which never lies.
 All that comes from her will be true; nor will you meet with anything false, unless I have involuntarily put in something of my own.”